CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 1. Acceptance Tests/BDD: E2E/Acceptance tests have a place in their part of the testing pyramid.
 I get requirements, and assurance my software works.
 Just be careful how many I write.
 2. Output of TDD: To get better at TDD I need to get better at the **techniques** involved.
 HOW do I test this, and make the tests faster, and concise, while avoiding any interdependence among them.
 3. Mechanics of TDD: Significantly easier to write the tests while I code.
 However, if the codebase is gnarly, I'm going to be writing them after.
-4. Time Invested in TDD: I only write unit tests if it makes sense from a time and cost perspective.
-80-90% of the time I write unit tests, the other 10-20% of the time it's not worth the investment.
+4. Time Invested in TDD: I vastly prefer to write tests in all scenarios, and the question is whether to TDD the tests or not.

 At the collaboration stage the team heavily tested, and I began to believe the time investment was well worth it in the medium to long run.
 I actively dislike not adding tests since I think short-term payoff is little to none.